The Thorough Guide to Reykjavík

 5) The Iceland Phallological Museum

-Boasting the world’s largest display of penises and penile parts, this museum is one of the weirdest and wackiest things to do in Iceland.
+Boasting the world’s largest display of penises and penile parts, Iceland’s Phallus Museum is one of the weirdest and wackiest things to do in Iceland.

 6) The Maritime Museum

-Located in the Old Harbour of Reykjavík, this museum features historic ships, as well as exhibits on the local fishing industry.
+Located in the Old Harbour of Reykjavík, Iceland’s Maritime Museum features historic ships, as well as exhibits on the local fishing industry.
 Set in a former fish factory, learn the importance of the fishing industry to Iceland’s identity and discover different elements around maritime life.

 7) Culture House